wmhilton-stoplight/platform-docs/c.troubleshooting.md

 1. Verify that your computer is connected to the internet.
 2. Make sure the API is running and available under the specified URL.
-3. If you've checked all of the above and still experiencing issues, check if the API supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
-Requests from browsers will be blocked for APIs that do not have appropriate CORS headers set up for `*.stoplight.io.`
+3. If you've checked all of the above and are still experiencing issues, check if the API supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Requests from browsers will be blocked for APIs that don't have appropriate CORS headers set up for `*.stoplight.io.`

 <!-- markdown-link-check-disable-next-line -->
-See our [Knowledge Base](https://stoplighthelp.force.com/s/article/Error-while-making-the-request-Network-Error-the-API-did-not-return-a-response) for guidance on resolving this error.
+See the [Knowledge Base](https://stoplighthelp.force.com/s/article/Error-while-making-the-request-Network-Error-the-API-did-not-return-a-response) for guidance on resolving this error.

 ### Why do I get 422 Unprocessable Entity Responses?